Why Field Mapping?

 How do we assemble the various sources?

 Ideally, you don’t.
 As every data scientist knows, as part of the extract-transform-load (ETL) process is normalizing your data into standard fields.
 Normalization, in this case, means that you move the “owa_Author” field that you get from Sharepoint and the “createdby” field that you get from Confluence into a defined schema field like “author.”
-We have created a field mapping spreadsheet which you can use on your project.
+We have created a field mapping spreadsheet that you can use on your project.
 With this spreadsheet, we run a script to create the necessary field definitions.

 Once the data is in the correct field, we then work on a standard form.
 The standard form is vital because “insight engine” and “Insight Engine” are two entirely different facets.